Available as a two-year program

 *Fees related to programs that are less than or greater than two semesters will be adjusted accordingly.
 Fees are subject to change.
 Please visit the Tuition and Fees web page for a list of the many services, activities and items included within the ancillary fees, and the related policies.

 Loyalist has a number of scholarships, bursaries and academic awards available to students.
 Our Financial Aid Office can help you explore your options, or assist you with a student loan.

 NOTE: This program is available to domestic students only.

 Required academic preparation

-- OSSD/OSSGD or equivalent with courses at the general, advanced, (C), (U) or (M) level, AND
+OSSD/OSSGD or equivalent with courses at the general, advanced, (C), (U) or (M) level with:

 - Grade 12 English (C) level or equivalent

-- Standard First Aid and Level “C” CPR certification
+- Standard First Aid and CPR HCP certification.

 - Paramedicine is a physically demanding profession.
 It is strongly recommended that all applicants have a high level of fitness.
-Students will be required to successfully complete comprehensive lifting evaluations in the first and second year to continue in the program
+Students will be required to successfully complete comprehensive lifting and fitness evaluations in the first and second year to be successful in the program.

 Prior learning assessment and recognition